Twisted Fork: Scallops and shredded duck confit in Vancouver

 Duck confit with cabbage braised in bacon, jus, and pickled pumpkin

 Hidden under the duck were large chunks of pickled pumpkin.
-These soft pieces of pumpkin were bright gold and extremely sweet thanks in part to the massive amounts of butter that was used to make them taste so delicious.
-Mixed in with the shredded duck were pieces of slightly crunchy bacon braised cabbage.
+The soft, golden pumpkin pieces were extremely sweet, thanks partly to the massive amounts of butter used to make them taste so delicious.

 Service